Dependency trees

 • Open dependencies by specific type (purple nodes)

-• Select a node in the tree and interact with its attributes stores in Elements (documentation, stories and requirements, usage information, optimize status, and others)
+• Select a node in the tree and interact with its information stored in Elements (documentation, stories and requirements, usage information, optimize status, and others)

 If the tree ever becomes too big to handle, you can narrow down the results by opening the dependency tree for one of the components.
 This will open a new browser tab with that component as the root node for the new dependency tree.